Rhoban/onshape-to-robot/README.md

 * `jointMaxEffort` and `jointMaxVelocity` can be used to specify the values that will be used in the `joints` entry.
 Alternatively, they can be dictionaries associating joints names to values.
+* The `dynamics` key can be used to override inertial data computed by OnShape for a specific part (see example below)
 * `noDynamics` can be set to `true` if you want to have all masses and inertia to 0 (suppose you want to create an environment)